shyambhat/InstagramKit/README.md

 A neat little blocks-based Objective C wrapper for the Instagram API.

-Built atop AFNetworking 2, it rips through the JSON asynchronously to give you ready-to-use Instagram model objects..
+Built atop AFNetworking 2, it rips through the JSON asynchronously to give you ready-to-use Instagram model objects.

 ##Installation